KRazib/Practical-Machine-Learning/machine_proj_1.md

 regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+The goal of this project is to use data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants as they perform barbell lifts correctly and incorrectly 5 different ways.

-Six young health participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions:
+Six young healthy participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different fashions:
 * Class A - exactly according to the specification
 * Class B - throwing the elbows to the front